 Saudi Arabia's foreign minister urges 'comprehensive inspection' of Iran nuclear sites

-Prince Faisal bin Farhan has called for a stronger focus on halting nuclear proliferation
+Prince Faisal bin Farhan calls for a stronger focus on halting nuclear proliferation

 Prince Faisal bin Farhan discussed Iran’s nuclear program with IAEA chief Rafael Grossi in Vienna on Monday, after world leaders continued negotiations on a nuclear accord in the Austrian capital.